bihealth/sodar-core-legacy/docs/source/app_tokens.rst

 Tokens App
 ^^^^^^^^^^

-The ``tokens`` site app enables system administrators to issue and manage access tokens for REST API views used on your SODAR Core based Django site.
+The ``tokens`` site app enables users to issue and manage access tokens for REST API views used on your SODAR Core based Django site.

 Basics
 ======

-Superusers can use this app to create and delete access tokens.
+Users can use this app to create and delete access tokens.
 These can be set to expire or work until deleted.